 Colleen Fong is Professor of Ethnic Studies at California State University, East Bay.
 Her teaching and research interests lie in the contemporary and historical dimensions of family, gender, and immigration; her newest course, “Asian American Sites and Sounds,” is based on visits to immigrant sites.
 Fong’s publications include “In Search of the Right Spouse: Interracial Marriage among Chinese and Japanese Americans,” Amerasia Journal 21 (1995–96; coauthored with Judy Yung) and a review of Wayne Hung Wong’s American Paper Son in Oral History Review (2008).
 Her current research project is tentatively titled “Establishing and Maintaining Chinese Immigrant Laborers’ Families in the Shadow of Exclusion.”

 Anna Hennessey is a visiting scholar at the Institute of Buddhist Studies, Berkeley.
-Her current research takes an in-depth look at the philosophical implications of birth.
-She has also examined birth as a rite of passage as it occurs around the world, including within the contexts of Chinese and Chinese American traditions, and has published work on a broad range of topics in areas such as Art History, Asian American Studies, Chinese Studies, Philosophy, Religious Studies, Secular Studies, and Women’s Studies.
+She is the author of Imagery, Ritual, and Birth: Ontology Between the Sacred and the Secular (Rowman & Littlefield, 2018), which takes an in-depth look at the philosophical, religious, and artistic dimensions of birth.
+She has also examined birth as a rite of passage as it occurs around the world, including within the contexts of Chinese and Chinese American traditions.
 Her graduate work and PhD dissertation focused on the History of Chinese Religions.
-She is also the Vice President Elect of the American Academy of Religion, Western Region, and co-chairs the Religions of Asia panel for the same association.
+She is also in the presidential line of the American Academy of Religion, Western Region (2018-2021).

 Alejandro Lee is Professor of Spanish at Santa Monica College.
 He earned both his Master in Library and Information Science and his Ph.D. in Hispanic Languages and Literatures from the University of California, Los Angeles.
 His teaching and research interests focus on heritage language education, folklore, and the Chinese diaspora in Latin American literature.
 Lee’s publications include “‘Preferible es un hijo deforme que una docena de hijas sabias como Buda’: refranes y resistencia en Hija de la fortuna de Isabel Allende,” Proverbium (2009); “Chinese Immigration to South America,” Chinese Americans: The History and Culture of a People, ABC-Clio/Greenwood Press (2015); and “At the Margins of the Nation: Chinese Immigrants in Contemporary Spanish American Fiction,” Amerasia Journal (2012).
 He is a co-founder of the annual Symposium on Asians in the Americas.